-We have completed 23 acquisitions since 1993 and may pursue additional acquisitions and investment opportunities.
-We cannot assure you that we will be able to identify or consummate any additional acquisitions on favorable terms or at all.
+We have completed 26 acquisitions since 1993 and may pursue additional acquisitions and investment opportunities.
+It cannot be assured, however, that management we will be able to identify or consummate any additional acquisitions.
 If we do pursue acquisitions, we may not realize the anticipated benefits of such acquisitions.
 Acquisitions involve many risks, including risks relating to the assumption of unforeseen liabilities of an acquired business, adverse accounting charges resulting from the acquisition, and difficulties in integrating acquired companies into our business, both from a cultural perspective, as well as with respect to personnel and client retention and technological integration.
 Acquired liabilities may be significant and may adversely affect our financial condition and results of operations.
 Our inability to successfully integrate acquired businesses may lead to increased costs, failure to generate expected returns, accounting charges, or even a total loss of amounts invested, any of which could have a material adverse effect on our financial condition and results of operations.